twr14152/containerlabs_sandbox/README.md

   - How to run multiple commands on frr router from shell
     - docker exec <host> sh -c "vtysh -c '<>' -c '<>'"
     - docker exec clab-frr_lab-router1 sh -c "vtysh -c 'show version' -c 'show interface eth0' -c 'show ip route'"
+  - Got ansible connected to FRR hosts can run show/config commands in ssh and non_ssh
 - ceos_labs/lab1 - first functional arista lab on this platform
 - ceos_labs/lab2 - More devices and eats more resources - if I reboot orbstack before running I have better success with it